moddx/meta-frontend/README.md

 #meta-frontend

-This repository represents frontend-library of the project.
+This repository represents the frontend-library of the project.
 It is used to integrate the plattform into client applications.

 It uses CMake.